Watcha-ma-call-it/DLT-TM/Proposal/Background/TM.md

 ## What is Translation Memory

 Basically Translation Memory is a database which is used as a store for translations that can aid the translation process.
 New strings can be added to it.
-Strings within the TM can be updated with better translations.
-In theory should be maintained and cleaned where outdated translations should be deleted.
+Updates can be made to existing entries.
+Existing translations can be deleted once they have become outdated.
+There can be a translation memory for each language or more complex translation memories may contain multiple languages for a given source.

 ## Some uses of Translation Memory

--  Leverage String for translation
+-  Leveraging Strings for translation

-    Translation Management Systems holds a translation memory.
-Strings are leveraged from the translation memory.
-The rest are translated.
-The final translations update the translation memory, to provide better leverage the next time.
-There could be multiple 'projects' using a combination of translation memories to provide resuse in the future.
-Meta data can help to determine the best leveraging
+    The translation memory can be used to reuse previoulsy translated strings in new translation in a process called leveraging.
+Leveraging essentially searches the TM for a string that is similar to an input string.
+If the input string matches exactly as something previously translated (can be extended to match exactly with context, domain and other metadata) then the input string can be leveraged 100%; meaning actual translation is not necessary.
+Sometimes input strings can have a similar, but not exact, entry in the TM.
+These strings are then said to be leveaged at X% (i.e. how 'like' is the input string to the TM entry).
+Those leveraged strings tend to mean some degree of external translation is needed to completely translate the input string.
+When a string is fully translated, the translation is added to the TM to be reused (or leveraged) in the future.

--  Train MT engines
+-  Training MT engines

-    Using just the source and target of the TM, you can train models for Machine Translation engines.
-This will provide a better more accurate translation when using the engine.
-A clean TM is best for training.
+    Since Translation memories contain the latest and greatest translations that have been translated to date, it makes it the best place to gather training data for machine translation.
+Using a clean TM (a clean TM helps the resulting engine be more accurate) the Machine translation engine can create a model that can produce translations which are more alligned with the other translations within the TM.
+I.e. the same kind of styling/tone, less overtranslations etc. TMs dont have to be used to only train in-house MT engines but they can be used to improve and refine general MT engines; such as those provided by Google, Microsoft and Amazon; to name but a few.

 -  Search to help with translations

-    During the translation phase a linguist may be able to search a Translation Memory to understand certain styles and terminology used in the past; to adhere to a company standard.
+    During the translation phase a linguist may want to search the Translation Memory for particular styling guidance or to check how a certain term, a product name for example, was previously translated.
+Having the ability to search aids this process and helps speed it up whilst helping to maintain a general standard that may have been set.

 -  Provide Latest and Greatest translations

-    The translation memory should represent the latest and greatest translation for a particular string (in simple terms)
+    In simple terms, the Translation Memory should represent the most up to date and correct translations within the owners portfolio.
+Should someone, i.e. the consumer, want to use the latest translations available then the Translation Memory is the place to go.

 -  An asset of the company

-    A Translation Memory is an asset to any company or persons, as it contains data about how documents, code, etc are translated.
-Essentially the translated IP (depending on Laws)
+    Each translation within the Translation Memory can be considered an asset.
+Just as the source string, which could be documentation or code, is an asset of whoever owns it, so too is the translated content.
+What that being said the Translation Memory contains every single translated asset within the company or organisation.
+These assets are just as valuable as the source assets and should be treated with the same integrity.
+This explanation, however, glosses over the very complex and sometimes ambiguous discussion of ownership of translated content (IP).

 ## Current Issues with Translation Memories